G’day folks. Thank you for visiting my Guernsey SEO website.

-SEO, otherwise known as search engine optimisation, is a phrase that is used when enhancing and improving a website which results in the website rising in the SERPs, (search engine results pages).
+SEO, otherwise known as search engine optimisation or search engine marketing – SEM, is a phrase that is used when enhancing and improving a website which results in the website rising in the SERPs, (search engine results pages).

 The search engine that most people recognise is Google, hence the term to “Google” something.
 Google has now become verb as well as just a search engine.

 It is by far the biggest search engine and receives about 67% of all search engine searches.
 That is why “SEO”ers, people that implement SEO, optimise for Google because that is where the traffic is…. and also the money.

 Google is a monster and constantly updating its search algorithm.
 This is a mathematical calculation, (set of rules), that determines exactly where a website will appear in its search results.